sparkle-developer/Sparkle/README.md

 - Phase: Adds a face to the counter if you found a Shiny different from your target.
 - Done!: Stops the timer, displays a congratulatory message, and disables the +, - and Done! buttons.

-## Streamer Mode
+## Buttonless Mode

-Streamer Mode allows for a smaller screen by removing the +, -, Pause, Phase and Done! buttons, and instead instead opts to use key binds instead.
-This is perfect for if you wish to use Sparkle as a counter while streaming, as it will take up less room on your display.
+Buttonless Mode allows for a smaller screen by removing the +, -, Pause, Phase and Done! buttons, and instead instead opts to use key binds instead.

 The key binds for Streamer Mode are as follows:
 - Plus Key: + Button